Soman: Mechanisms of action

-Soman is an organophosphorus nerve agent with a mechanism of action similar to Tabun.
+Soman is an organophosphorus nerve agent with a mechanism of action similar to tabun.
 Nerve agents inhibit acetylcholine esterase (AChE) by forming an adduct with the enzyme via a serine residue on that enzyme.
 These adducts may be decomposed hydrolytically or, for example, by the action of some oximes and thereby regenerate the enzyme.
 A second reaction type, one in which the enzyme–organophosphate (OP) complex undergoes a subsequent reaction, is usually described as "aging".
 Once the enzyme–OP complex has aged it is no longer regenerated by the common, oxime reactivators.
 The rate of this process is dependent on the OP.
 Soman is an OP that stimulates the rate of aging most rapidly decreasing the half-life to just a few minutes.

 AChE is an enzyme involved with neurotransmission.
 Because of the severe decrease of the half-life of this enzyme, neurotransmission is abolished in a matter of minutes.

 Metabolism

 Once taken up in the human body, soman not only inhibits AChE, but it is also a substrate for other esterases.
 Reaction of soman with these esterases allows for the detoxication of the compound.
 No metabolic toxification reactions are known for soman.

-Soman can be hydrolyzed by a so-called A-esterase, more specific a diisopropylfluorophosphatase.
+Soman can be hydrolyzed by a so-called A-esterase, more specifically a diisopropylfluorophosphatase.
 This esterase, also called somanase, reacts with the anhydride bond between phosphorus and fluorine and accounts for the hydrolysis of the fluoride.
 Somanase also hydrolyses the methyl group of soman resulting in the formation of pinacolyl methylphosphonic acid (PMPA), which is a less potent AChE inhibitor.

 Soman can also bind to other esterases, e.g., AChE, cholinesterase (ChE) and carboxylesterases (CarbE).
 In this binding, soman loses its fluoride.
 After binding to AChE or ChE soman also loses its phosphoryl group, leading to the formation of methylphosphonic acid (MPA).
 Binding to CarbE reduce the total concentration of soman in the blood, thus resulting in a lower toxicity.
 Furthermore, CarbE are involved in the detoxication by hydrolysing soman to PMPA.
 So CarbE account for the detoxication of soman in two ways.

 The importance of the detoxication of soman after exposure was illustrated in experiments of Fonnum and Sterri (1981).
 They reported that only 5% of LD50 inhibited AChE in rats, resulting in acute toxic effects.
 This shows that metabolic reactions accounted for the detoxification of the remaining 95% of the dose.